 Documents Needed for Filing an I-751 Form With USCIS

-Filling out Form I-751 isn’t too difficult by itself.
+Filling out Form I-751 for submission to USCIS isn’t too difficult by itself.
 But it’s important to attach adequate documents to support your Form I-751, as described in this article.

-An I-751 Form is referred to as a "Petition to Remove Conditions of Residence."
+The I-751 form issued by U.S. Citizenship and Immigration Services (USCIS) is called the "Petition to Remove Conditions of Residence."
 If you are currently a U.S. conditional resident based on either your or your parent's marriage to a U.S. citizen, your status as a conditional resident lasts only two years.
-Near the end of these two years, you must use Form I-751 to ask U.S. Citizenship and Immigration Services (USCIS) to remove the conditions and make you a permanent resident (with a regular green card).
+Near the end of these two years, you must use Form I-751 to ask USCIS to remove the conditions and make you a permanent resident (with a regular green card).
+If you fail to do so, you could be placed into removal proceedings in immigration court, and ultimately deported.

 Along with the I-751 Form, you'll need to submit the following documents to USCIS: